 An oddly angled space could have easily been a throwaway, but a unique combination of laundry room storage cabinets helped to turn it into a practical, pretty room.
 No upper cabinets help to keep the room bright and sunny, while a corner sink-cabinet combo offers essential storage.
 On a slim pass-through wall, a narrow cabinet pulls out to reveal an ironing board; closed, it's the home's message center.

 Homes sometimes don’t have enough space for a separate laundry room, but careful attention to detail can help integrate that workaday space into a mudroom or kitchen.
 Here, this narrow pass-through space supplies a utility sink as well as lots of storage.
 Cabinets stretched to the ceiling offer storage for less-used items.

 For very small laundry spaces, lots of details on cabinets may be visually distracting.
 Instead, focus the use of pattern and color on the floors and walls, particularly if there are open shelves that might benefit from a backdrop.
-By bookending the closed cabinet with open storage, the homeowner was able to provide easily accessible but separate spots for necessities for each of the appliances.
+These laundry shelves over the washer and dryer provide easily accessible but separate spots for necessities for each of the appliances.

 If open door space is at a premium, consider sliders or bi-fold options to conserve square footage, especially if your laundry space is accessed frequently.
-Open shelves in this laundry area eliminate the need for even more open-door space.
+The laundry room shelving here eliminates the need for even more open-door space.

 Wainscoting adds traditional heft to these laundry cabinets, as do the crown molding and panel reveals.
 If you don't have space or budget for a built-in countertop, consider a panel placed on top of your washer-dryer for folding or open storage.